 Helsinki Market Square – places for people

 The iconic Helsinki Market Square is developed by experimenting with placemaking-led designs and solutions.
-The former parking lots have been removed and will be replaces with places for people and activities.
-The experiments are designed by RaivioBumann in collaboration with Studio Puisto architects and commissioned by Torikorttelit, which developes the market & old town area and premises.
+The former parking lots have been removed and replaced with places for people and activities.
+They are designed by RaivioBumann in collaboration with Studio Puisto architects and commissioned by Torikorttelit, which developes the market & old town area and premises.

 Virta wins the first prize in a public art competition in Lahti

 Our proposal Virta won the first prize for a public art competition organised by the city of Lahti and YIT for a park in Ruoriniemi residential area.
 Virta aims to bring life and an active, strong identity for the park.
 The stream of logs can be viewed from the upper floors of the surrounding residential buildings.
 Virta invites people to walk, balance and sit on the colored logs – and to encounter others.
 The work will be realised in 2020.
 Read more.

 Lively river quarters in Turku

 RaivioBumann is collaborating with JKMM Architects to develop a urban design concept for the historic quarter in Turku for Åbo Akademi.
 The concepts “Lehti” and “Juuri” are based on lighter, placemaking-based approach and a more architectural solutions, which can be combined.
 The aim is to bring life, round-a-clock activities, new layers and an convenient access to the river side from the quarters.

 RaivioBumann is happy to be invited as one of the participants of the Twingi LandArt exhibition.
 The land-art path is going to be in the mountainous Binntal in the Swiss canton of Valais and opens in June.
 We are looking forward to place our public artwork along with other interesting projects from artists all over Europe.
 With our installation “Probiose” we want to examine the ambivalence of human built interaction in natural landscape via themes of aesthetics and destruction.